williln/central-docs-example/README.md

 dependencies = ["django>=3.2", "mkdocs", "mkdocs-material", "mkdocs-monorepo-plugin"]
 ```

-Then run `pip install .` in your virtual environment.
+Then run `pip install .` in your virtual environment to install those packages.

-2. Add a `mkdoc.yml` file at the root level.
+2. Add a `mkdoc.yml` file at the root level of the repo.

-Example `mkdoc.yml`:
+Example `mkdoc.yml` in `django-email-relay`:

 ```yaml
 site_name: django-email-relay